bodgit/sevenzip/README.md

 ```
 You can see the main difference is to not defer all of the `Close()` calls until the end of `extractArchive()`.

-There is a pair of benchmarks in this package that demonstrates the performance boost that the optimisation provides:
+There is a set of benchmarks in this package that demonstrates the performance boost that the optimisation provides, amongst other techniques:
 ```
 $ go test -v -run='^$' -bench='Reader$' -benchtime=60s
 goos: darwin